Veterinarian

 what is your favorite thing about being a vet

-Asked by michelle almost 7 years ago
+Asked by michelle over 7 years ago

 Seeing the deep bond between pet and owner!
 It's one of the reasons I decided on companion animal medicine rather than livestock.